 In our ‘Meet the Team’ series, we bring you a range of staff interviews from across the Technology Gateway Network.

-1. Tell us a bit about the TSSG Technology Gateway
+1. Tell us a bit about Design+ Technology Gateway ?

 2. Describe your role?

-4. What’s unique about the Gateway and its presence in the South-East?
+3. What is unique about the Gateway and its presence in Carlow?

-6. What are the main benefits for a company collaborating with TSSG?
+5. What are the main benefits for a company collaborating with Design+?